Zakkkk/mana/readme.md

 └────────────────┴──────────┴────────────┴─────────────┘
 ```

 You can see examples of any of these stats with commands like `sfb vylet` or `sfs vylet 30` to see the top 30.
-Comamnd `fingers vylet` will list the finger frequencies for a layout.
+Command `fingers vylet` will list the finger frequencies for a layout.
 Command `help` to see the rest of the commands for examples.

 ## Thanks